Make a positive change to your Wellbeing today!

 Sharon Charlton – Thomson

-Helen is available at The Wellbeing Clinic each Monday afternoon from 2 – 6pm.
+Helen is available at The Wellbeing Clinic every Monday.
 To make an appointment or for further information please call Helen on 07788 585281

 Person Centred Counselling

 Hello, I’m Peter.
 I offer person-centred counselling here at the Wellbeing Clinic.

 If you’ve been experiencing issues in your life that you’re struggling with, and feel you would like to talk to someone, I can help you explore these things in a caring, confidential space.
 It can sometimes be difficult to make the decision to seek help – this can frequently be the hardest step.